 • To watch, keep track of, or check usually for a special purpose

-More with intervention helps improve the child’s chances of developing skills more quickly.
-One in six children ages 3-17 have one or more developmental disabilities.
+More with intervention help improve the child’s chances of developing skills more quickly.
+One in six children ages 3-17 has one or more developmental disabilities.

 language and Speech Disorders in Children